Caregivers, Family Members, Others In Harm’s Way

 Thanks to reckless policies hacked together by the U.S. EPA, we are dumping tons of infectious waste (sewage sludge and biosolids) from people with prion disease on open ground, including farms, ranches, golf courses, parks, school grounds and sports fields.
 Wastewater treatment companies are even dumping this toxic waste in our forests and on public lands.
 It’s contaminating food, water and air.
 It’s killing wildlife.
 In other mammals, it’s called different things, but prion disease has been found in camels, dolphins, elephants, mink, cats and many other species.
 Deer, elk, moose and other mammals are actually getting prion disease from humans when we dump sewage sludge and biosolids on open ground.
 When we reclaim wastewater, we are spreading prion disease to man and beast.
 It’s insane to think that there is a species barrier to prion disease.

-As such, the epidemic that is striking humans and wildlife are connected.
+As such, the epidemics that are striking humans and wildlife are connected.
 Livestock aren’t immune from prion exposure, but industry and government have led us to believe that testing for mad cow disease (prion disease) isn’t necessary.
 Such a stance further underscores the negligence and incompetence of those who produce and regulate our food supplies.

 Regardless of the species impacted, prion disease causes memory loss, impaired coordination, abnormal movements and overall wasting of the mind and body.
 Victims should be quarantined because prions are in the urine, feces, blood, saliva, mucus, skin and cell tissue of all victims–all human byproducts that are washed, dumped, or flushed down sinks and toilets.
 One can assume that the waste is extra infectious when it comes from funeral homes, nursing homes, hospitals, dental offices, veterinarians, slaughterhouses and some laboratories.